-It goes without saying that by this point, the thermostat will stop controlling the HVAC system and can lead to muddled up temperatures around the house.
-You can end up experiencing either excessive cooling in the house or excessive heating.
+It goes without saying that by this point, the thermostat will stop controlling the HVAC system and can lead to muddled-up temperatures around the house.
+You can end up experiencing either excessive cooling in the home or excessive heating.

 With these signs, you’d know that it’s time to change the batteries of your programmable thermostat.

-Changing batteries of a programmable thermostat is very easy and can be done at home.
-You can usually figure it out by your own self; however, the method of changing batteries differs from model to model.
+Changing the batteries of a programmable thermostat is very easy and can be done at home.
+You can usually figure it out by yourself; however, the method of changing batteries differs from model to model.
 It is better to refer to the manual and follow the instructions given.

 In most of the models, the process is pretty straightforward.
-You’ll either need to remove the battery compartment, or remove the thermostat from the wall first, in order to access the battery compartment easily.
+You’ll either need to remove the battery compartment or remove the thermostat from the wall first to access the battery compartment easily.

 Some Tips to Maintain a Long Battery Life

-Follow the tips above and enjoy a long battery life, as well as a long life of your programmable thermostat.
+Follow the tips above and enjoy a long battery life, as well as the long life of your programmable thermostat.